-Paul O’Shea is excited to be helping achieve the vision of Kiwis for kiwi as full-time administrator.
+Paul O’Shea is excited to be helping achieve the vision of Kiwis for kiwi as the events and account manager

 Paul O’Shea joined the Trust in July 2012, after 8 years working as a keeper at Auckland Zoo.
 It was while working with the zoo’s New Zealand native animals—everything from tuatara to Antipodes Island parakeet—that Paul first came across the work of BNZ Save the Kiwi Trust.
 More recently he worked with exotic animals; primates and African hoof stock.